 2. You will be full of feel-good hormones

 A sense of ecstatic happiness is one of the prominent feelings after losing virginity.
 You can pin that on all the feel-good hormones rushing through your bloodstream.
 You will upbeat and bubbly at least for the first few hours after having sex for the first time.
 Just like you feel good after a kiss.

 All this is is because of chemicals called oxytocin and dopamine.
 They take you on an emotional and mental rollercoaster, making you feel extra cheerful or passionate.

 If you want to know about the physical manifestations of what happens to your body when you lose your virginity, then the changes in your vagina definitely worth taking note of.
 Before having sex, your sexual organs were essentially lying dormant.
 That’s going to change now.

 As these parts become active, your clitoris and vagina will widen to an extent.
 Your uterus too will swell up a bit but will return to normal after some time.
 Your vagina will soon get accustomed to this change and its lubrication patterns will get adjusted accordingly.

 4. You could bleed

-5. You are going to have a great afterglow
+5. You will have a great afterglow

 6. Your periods might get delayed

-Losing your virginity isn’t a road to regret, as long as you lose it with the right person.
-The person you lose your virginity to may or may not be the person you end up with but he should not be a jerk.
+For some women, losing their virginity is a big thing.
+You feel like saving yourself but then your natural sexual instincts tell you to give in.
+It doesn’t have to be a road to regret, as long as you lose it with the right person and when you’re ready for it.
 Think carefully before you take such a decision, and once you do it, make sure that you don’t end up regretting it.
 Explore your sexuality and ride the rollercoaster that these multiple orgasms are going to take you on.
 Enjoy every bit of your sexual life without any regrets.